AnIdiotsGuide/discordjs-bot-guide/getting-started/the-long-version.md

 ### Add your bot to a server

-Ok so, this might be a bit early to do this but it doesn't really matter - even if you haven't written a single line of code for your bot, you can already 'invite' it to a server.
+Ok so, this might be a bit early to do this but it doesn't really matter - even if you haven't written a single line of code for your bot, you can already "invite" it to a server.
 In order to add a bot, you need _Manage Server_ permissions on that server.
 This is the **only** way to add a bot, it cannot use invite links or any other methods.

 Unfortunately, there's no cute button here to do this automatically, the link is buried in the API reference, so I'll help you out.
 You need to visit the following URL, but you have to replace **APP\_ID** with the **Client/Application ID** visible in your application page.